fetchai/docs-archived/docs/etch-language/index.md

 <h2>What's <code>etch</code>?</h2>

-`etch` is a high-level, statically-typed programming language designed for creating smart contracts on the Fetch.AI Ledger.
+`etch` is a high-level, statically-typed programming language designed for creating smart contracts on the Fetch.ai Ledger.
 Unlike similar languages, `etch` allows developers to code advanced compute-intensive logic for high performance scenarios such as machine learning and AI.

-The Fetch.AI Ledger (known as Constellation) runs compiled `etch` bytecode that is extremely robust to ensure maximum hardware-optimised performance.
+The Fetch.ai Ledger (known as Constellation) runs compiled `etch` bytecode that is extremely robust to ensure maximum hardware-optimised performance.

 The `etch` language imposes rigorous compilation restrictions in order to avoid unwelcome and costly runtime errors.